sveltejs/rfcs/text/ts-typing-props-slots-events.md

 ### Implementation hurdles

 We would need to make sure that we can provide some meaningful errors if the definition and the actual types don't match.
-So if someone types `ComponentSlots` as `{foo: boolean;}` but does `<slot foo={'aString'}></slot>`, we must highlight that.
+So if someone types `$$Slots` as `{foo: boolean;}` but does `<slot foo={'aString'}></slot>`, we must highlight that.
 I have not looked closely into how this can be achieved yet because I want to first have agreement on the API.

 ## How we teach this